 Not every visitation order is the same, as circumstances vary from case to case.
 For instance, one parent may receive visitation rights every weekend, while another is only allowed to spend one night per week with their child.

 If a court believes that granting unsupervised visitation places a child at risk of harm, it may order supervised visitation where the parent and child meet in the presence of a family member or licensed social worker.
-An Atlanta attorney can help parents identify which visitation plans work best for them.
+A family attorney can help parents identify which visitation plans work best for them.

 Few things in life are as important as the relationship between a parent and their child.
 However, family law judges must always make decisions in the best interests of a child.
 As a result, many parents find that they lose custody over children and must seek visitation rights to remain in their child’s life.